 Cogito Psychology provides comprehensive neuropsychological assessment to children, adolescents and adults, to aid in clinical and medicolegal decision-making and planning.

-Assessment services includes comprehensive assessment of, among other things, IQ, intellectual disability, cognitive functioning, neurodevelopmental functioning & recovery, academic performance, decision-making capacity, and fitness to stand trial.
+Services include comprehensive assessment of, among other things, IQ, intellectual disability, cognitive functioning, neurodevelopmental functioning & recovery, academic performance, decision-making capacity, and fitness to stand trial.

 Cogito Psychology also provides neuropsychological rehabilitation following acquired (including traumatic) brain injury for children, adolescents and adults.

-Dr Jonson Moyle
+Dr Jonson Moyle – Director and Consultant Neuropsychologist

 MPsych (Clin Neuropsych) PhD MAPS FCCN